 Here are a few examples to help you strategize and define your organization’s SMART objectives and Goals :

 - It is true, that defining objectives requires, time, patience and also the complete know-how of how an organization functions but above anything else it needs clarity.
 For example, many organization fail in defining clear objectives and that reflects in many ways.
 But with SMART objectives and method, it is possible to clearly define goals.

 - To clearly define objectives one may need to sit down and ask questions, for example, “What is that I would like my organization or business to achieve?
 Why do I want to achieve these targets?
 Do I have the necessary resources to achieve these objectives?”, among many other questions that you need to ask yourself, let’s accept it feel like this is boring and absolutely unnecessary.

 - You might be even tempted to think that the process is a complete waste of your time and instead of wasting your valuable time on speculating and penning down your thoughts it is advisable to get down to do some real work and start with the action plan, take a step back and think, do you even know how many companies have suffered bankruptcy because they didn’t feel the need to define their objectives?

 - Taking actions even before concretely understanding facts and figures will not take you anywhere.
 On the contrary, this will waste your time, effort, work, quality and even your reputation in the market.
-While you may have decided to start functioning without a plan, there are hundreds of companies that take the time to do it step by step and then achieve the objectives in a faster way, winning customers, taking away place and even unseat everything you have already achieved.
+While you may have decided to start functioning without a plan, there are hundreds of companies that take the time to do it step by step and then achieve the objectives in a faster way, winning customers, reducing customer churn, taking away place and even unseat everything you have already achieved.